 - Fatigue: Fatigue can be treated by relieving conditions related to it, such as anemia and depression.
-If a patient becomes anemic, a blood transfusion is sometimes given to increase the number of red blood cells in the blood.
 If a patient is depressed, antidepressant medications may be prescribed. - Nausea, vomiting: There are multiple medications available to prevent and treat nausea and vomiting.
-If one anti-nausea medication doesn't work, a different one or an additional one can be prescribed.
-Techniques such as distraction, relaxation, and positive imagery can help change the expectation and fear of nausea and vomiting.

-- Hair loss: Some chemotherapy drugs may cause hair loss from all over the body.
+If one anti-nausea medication doesn't work, then a different one or an additional one can be prescribed.
+Techniques such as distraction, relaxation, and positive imagery can help change the expectation and fear of nausea and vomiting. - Hair loss: Some chemotherapy drugs may cause hair loss from all over the body.
 Not all chemotherapy drugs cause hair loss.
-Certain medications and cold cap therapy may prevent hair loss during chemotherapy. - Loss of appetite: Appetite stimulants and nutritional supplements can be given to improve appetite and reduce weight loss. - Diarrhea: Antidiarrheal medications may be prescribed as needed. - Constipation: Stool softerners and laxatives can be used. - Peripheral neuropathy: Sometimes physical therapy and complementary therapies, such as massage and acupuncture, can help.
+Certain medications and cold cap therapy may prevent hair loss during chemotherapy.

+- Loss of appetite: Appetite stimulants and nutritional supplements can be given to improve appetite and reduce weight loss. - Diarrhea: Antidiarrheal medications may be prescribed as needed. - Constipation: Stool softeners and laxatives can be used. - Peripheral neuropathy: Sometimes physical therapy and complementary therapies, such as massage and acupuncture, can help.
 The most common medications to treat neuropathic pain are anticonvulsants and antidepressants.
 Over-the-counter pain medications may be recommended for mild pain, or prescription non-steroidal anti-inflammatory drugs or analgesics may be prescribed for severe symptoms.

 Sometimes, the doses of the chemotherapy drugs may need to be lowered or treatment may need to be delayed to prevent the side effects from getting worse.
-Fortunately, newer chemotherapy regimens cause fewer side effects and have been found to be as effective as older treatments.